Flax Alters Gut Bacteria, Reduces Insulin Resistance

 A 2015 study from the school of medicine at the University of Saskatchewan determined in their research that flax and the lignans within flax improve glycemic control.
 They also found that the secoisolariciresinol diglucoside (SDG) within flaxseed reduces blood levels of glucose by as much as 75 percent.

-Why didn’t L. paracasei reduce insulin resistance or gut bacteria?
+Why didn’t L. paracasei reduce insulin resistance?

 Curiously, the probiotic supplemented group in the Danish study did not show a significant changes in insulin sensitivity.
 This is curious because other studies involving L. paracasei have shown a significant effect upon insulin sensitivity and weight loss.
 The whole reason the researchers used L. paracasei is because of this background of research showing L. paracasei reducing insulin resistance.